joesparrow/palindromeevents/takepart.md

 ## How much does it cost?

-To cover the cost of making the medal and posting it to you it will cost you around £4 (yet to be finalised), with **no profit** for anyone.
+To cover the cost of making the medal and posting it to you it will cost you *a donation to a charity of your choice*.

 ## How do I sign up?